RallyCommunity/rally-app-development/README.md

 **Principles**

-- Comprehensive and collaborative source control in an environment that makes it easy to share and discovery your work.
+- Comprehensive and collaborative source control in an environment that makes it easy to share and discover your work.
 - Short feedback loops.
 Be able to test your app with real data immediately after making changes.
 - Minimal or no requirement to install software locally.
 - Consistent and standard approach.